 It’s unlikely we’ll see any House members caning each other during sessions, but censure is still used for acts seen as dishonest or disloyal.
 Schiff’s was the most recent case, but other officials over the years have been censured or recommended for the punishment.

 There were several censure resolutions submitted against President Obama.
 One stated that it was “for having willfully disregarded the legislative powers of the duly elected Congress provided by the Constitution of the United States through his executive actions to deprive American citizens of their constitutionally mandated right to bear arms under the Second Amendment.”

 Twice, a censure resolution has been submitted against President Trump, but neither moved for further action.
-The first condemned the president over his comments about a 2017 neo-Nazi rally by the group Unite the Right.
-The event which turned violent and resulted in the death of someone who had arrived to protest the rally.
-The second motion to censure argued the president’s comments regarding countries such as Haiti and El Salvador were “hateful, discriminatory, and racist.”
+The first condemned the president over his comments about a violent protest.
+The second motion to censure opposed the president’s comments regarding countries such as Haiti and El Salvador.